SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 just repackaged ivermectin (because Merck makes both, and ivermectin is a cheap generic, thus less profitable).

+It was so bad, and so _immediate_, that _Reuters_ ran 2 Fact Checks on it, and they're just not even remotely similar <sup id="fn2a">[[2]](#fn2)</sup> <sup id="fn3a">[[3]](#fn3)</sup>:
+- Ivermectin is a macrolytic lactone derived from a bacterium, acting on glutamate-gated chloride ion channels found all over in worms and insects.
+Wedge those channels open, the chloride ions flow freely, hyper-polarizing the membrane involved, which paralyzes and kills the parasite.
+In humans, the only such channels are in the brain and spinal cord, but ivermectin can't pass the blood-brain barrier (at normal dose levels).
-It was so bad, and so _immediate_, that _Reuters_ ran 2 Fact Checks on it, and they're just not even remotely similar. <sup id="fn2a">[[2]](#fn2)</sup> <sup id="fn3a">[[3]](#fn3)</sup> Ivermectin is a macrolytic lactone derived from a bacterium, and acts on ion channels found in parasites but not humans.
-Molnupiravir is a nucleotide that's been messed with chemically so it won't function properly, and operates by getting incorporated in the viral RNA as it replicates so it hypermutates and can't function.
+- Molnupiravir is a nucleotide that's been messed with chemically so it won't function properly, and operates by getting incorporated in the viral RNA as it replicates so it hypermutates and can't function.

 Not even _remotely_ similar!
+Also, ivermectin's mechanism has nothing to do with viruses.

 We've previously
 [whinged a bit about ivermectin nonsense](https://www.someweekendreading.blog/lessons-covid/#lesson-1-why-are-all-the-ivermectin-studies-misdesigned-inconclusive-or-outright-fakes)